 - Desirable attributes include being friendly, detail oriented, organized, self-motivated, innovative, articulate, reliable, and a team-player

 The Pearl S. Buck House, a National Historic Landmark

-The Pearl S. Buck House, a National Historic Landmark, is unique in that it is one of few sites, which in addition to being a house museum, is actively continuing the work of its founder.
-While telling Pearl S. Buck’s extraordinary story and the history of her home, the house ultimately serves as a means to create a dialogue about relevant social issues.
-A separate social justice tour has been added to the biographical tour and specifically invites visitors to investigate and participate in dialogue on these issues.
+The Pearl S. Buck National Historic Landmark Home is unique in that it is one of few sites which, in addition to being a house museum, is actively continuing the work of its founder.
+While telling Pearl S. Buck’s extraordinary story, her house ultimately serves as a means to create a dialogue of relevant social issues.
+Docent-led Historical and Facilitator-led tours are offered.